ihsaan-kt/eks_otel/README.md

-## tester EKS cluster with Opentelemetry collector

-## implements `telemetrygen` or `Amazon Distro for Opentelemetry` container to mock telemetry data
+## Thank you for your time and consideration.
+This project implements `telemetrygen` and `Amazon Distro for Opentelemetry` container to mock telemetry data onto working EKS cluster.

 ## Deploying Terraform: